nolanlawson/cordova-plugin-sqlite-2/README.md

 If possible, you should prefer IndexedDB, e.g. via wrapper library like [Dexie](http://dexie.org/), [LocalForage](http://mozilla.github.io/localForage/), or [PouchDB](http://pouchdb.com/).
 This plugin should be thought of as a polyfill for less-capable platforms ([namely iOS](http://www.raymondcamden.com/2014/09/25/IndexedDB-on-iOS-8-Broken-Bad/)) while we wait for their browser implementations to catch up.

+For more thoughts on why this plugin exists, read [my introductory blog post](https://nolanlawson.com/2016/04/10/introducing-the-cordova-sqlite-plugin-2/).

 Supported platforms
 ---